-5.1 Collection Arrangements - Private Collection
+5.1.
+Collection Arrangements (Private Collection)

 Waste shall be collected on-site by a private waste contractor, using mini rear loaders.
-The mini rear loaders are 6.4 metres long, 2.1 metres high and require an operational height clearance of 2.4 metres at the collection point when collecting 660L bins.
-No headroom clearance issues have been identified; the proposed collection points have been provided with headroom clearances in excess of 2.4 metres.
+The mini rear loaders are 6.4 metres long, 2.1 metres high and require an operational height clearance of 2.5 metres at the collection point when collecting 1100L bins.
+No headroom clearance issues have been identified; the proposed collection point has been provided with a headroom clearance of at least 2.5 metres.

-Car space #51 shall be time-restricted to ensure it is vacant during the scheduled waste collection time to allow the nominated waste collection vehicle to turn-around and exit the site in a forward direction.
-Once the waste collection time is determined with feedback from the appointed waste collection contractor, the Building Manager shall advise the Childcare Centre Operator or issue a notice in relation to the time restriction applicable to the car space for the waste collection vehicle to turn-around.
+Car space #51 shall be time-restricted to ensure it is vacant during the scheduled waste collection time (refer to Section 5.3) to allow the nominated waste collection vehicle to turn-around and exit the site in a forward direction.
+The Building Manager shall advise the Childcare Centre Operator or issue a notice in relation to the time restriction applicable to the car space for the waste collection vehicle to turn-around.
 Parking signage shall be arranged by the Building Manager and installed to ensure the time restriction is clearly displayed.

-A swept path assessment has been prepared using Autodesk Vehicle Tracking software demonstrating that the nominated waste collection vehicle can access the site from Bendigo Avenue, undertake waste collection from car space #51, and exit the site onto Bendigo Avenue in a forward direction (refer to Appendix C for the swept path assessment).
+A swept path assessment has been prepared using Autodesk Vehicle Tracking software demonstrating that the nominated waste collection vehicle can access the site from Bendigo Avenue, undertake waste collection from car space #51, and exit the site onto Bendigo Avenue in a forward direction (refer to Appendix B for the swept path assessment).